akeneo/pim-community-dev/README.md

 Requirements
 ------------

-Akeneo PIM requires PHP 5.3.3 or above and MySQL 5.1 or above.
+ - PHP 5.3.3 or above
+ - PHP Modules:
+    - php5-curl
+    - php5-gd
+    - php5-intl
+    - php5-mysql
+ - a PHP opcode cache (Akeneo is tested mainly with APC)
+ - PHP memory_limit at least at 256 MB on Apache side and 512 MB on CLI side
+ - MySQL 5.1 or above
+ - Apache mod rewrite enabled
+ - Java JRE (for compressing the JavaScript via YUI Compressor)

-Akene PIM is based on Symfony 2, Doctrine 2 and Oro Platform (see http://www.orocrm.com/oro-platform).
+Akeneo PIM is based on Symfony 2, Doctrine 2 and Oro Platform [OroPlatform][3].
 These dependencies will be installed automatically with [Composer][2].

 Installation instructions
 -------------------------

-## Using Composer
+## Using Composer to install dependencies

 This is the recommended way to install Akeneo PIM.